omcmanus1/conversions-calculator/client/README.md

 # NextJS Frontend

-Simple NextJS frontend app to host recipe conversions backend.
+Simple NextJS frontend app to interface with backend to calculate conversions.
 Will have a few different pages to support multiple inputs of various configuration, plus single US / Metric ad hoc calculations.

 ## Tech Used